Who guides the Kayak trips & Carry's out our SUP Lessons?

 What about the Weather?

 We paddle in most weather conditions with the exception of heavy, persistent rain or strong winds.
+Winds have more of a detrimental effect on SUP sessions as our Safety OP's limits us lower wind speeds than on a Kayak.
 If we do have to cancel a trip we normally do it 24 hours in advance and send you a text to save a wasted journey.
 We try to move the trip to another date to suit but if this is not possible for you or us we refund any monies paid in full.

 What is the Maximum Weight and Height?

-Our 3 hour tours include a 30 minute refreshment break where drinks and food can be purchased.
+Our 2 - 3 hour tours include around a 30 minute refreshment break where drinks and food can be purchased.
 Alternatively you can bring your own food along and have a picnic.
 Our shorter 2 hour Sundowners don’t allow time for a break – so bring along a snack.
-Arrive early or stay on to enjoy coffe & cakes or a cream tea at our seasonal Boatshed cafe.
+Arrive early or stay on to enjoy coffee & cakes or maybe an OGY1 pasty at our Boatshed cafe.

 Can we store our valuables: camera and phones etc. safely without getting them wet?

-What time should I arrive for the Tour?
+What time should I arrive for my Tour or Session?

-Please arrive 15 minutes before the departure time or earlier if you want a pre-paddle bite and a drink at our seasonal Boatshed cafe – time and tide wait for no man!
+Please arrive at least 15 minutes before your departure time or earlier if you want a pre-paddle bite and a drink at The Boatshed cafe – time and tide wait for no man!
 We cannot guarantee that the group will be able to wait for latecomers.
-Please be aware that Cornish roads are very busy during peak holidays, so allow extra time for your journey.
+Please be aware that Cornish roads are very busy during peak holidays, so allow extra time for your journey or if you need to inflate boards upon arrival.

-Although the main part of our business is providing guided kayak trips, we have always felt very strongly that it is our responsibility to ‘live lightly’ i.e. not to do anything that is detrimental to our immediate location, and extending it to our area, country and also globally.
+Although the main part of our business is providing guided kayak trips and SUP lessons, we have always felt very strongly that it is our responsibility to ‘live lightly’ i.e. not to do anything that is detrimental to our immediate location, and extending it to our area, country and also globally.
 If it were not for the unspoilt beauty of the Fowey Estuary, we wouldn’t have the popular business, and repeat business that we enjoy.

 So, with that in mind we try to make our decisions based on causing as little impact as possible.
-Although our kayaks are made from plastic, they are robust and long lasting – when we feel it’s time to renew they are either sold on or sometimes repurposed into other things, such as a kayak pond, and planters at our Boatshed base.
-We use safety kayaks rather than a boat with an engine – the engines are noisy, and also are not always able to get where kayaks can due to the water depth.
+Although our kayaks & SUPs are made from plastic, they are robust and long lasting – when we feel it’s time to renew they are either sold on or sometimes repurposed into other things, things.
+We use safety kayaks out on the water and our SUP instructors favour touring boards which are longer and quicker than our allrounder SUP tuition boards.

 We continue to research, and review what we are doing and whether we could do any better.
 If you do have any comments/suggestions, please talk to a member of staff, particularly Karen if you can, who would be very happy to discuss your ideas!